snabbco/snabb/README.md

 Requirements: Needs [LuaJIT 2.0.2](http://www.luajit.org/) or later.

 The code does not currently portably support the main Lua implementation, only LuaJIT.
 It now runs again with [luaffi](https://github.com/jmckaskill/luaffi) under standard Lua 5.2 (and probably 5.1, untested).
 Because the function calls in luaffi use dynasm they are not fully portable, so I will be adding support for Lua C interface function calls as well shortly.
-This is not yet integrated into the test suite.
+This is not yet integrated into the test suite so there may be regressions and issues still.

-On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support is partial, with some issues still.
-Either glibc/eglibc, [Musl libc](http://www.musl-libc.org/) or uClibc should work on Linux.
-Note that uClibc has had little testing.
+On Linux ARM (soft or hard float), x86, AMD64 and PPC architectures are supported; MIPS support is almost complete now.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly; tests should be skipped if unsupported, raise an issue if not.

 Android (ARM tested so far) currently passes all the non root tests now; some tests are be skipped as the kernel does not ship with some functionality (aio, mq).
 Generally much functionality is available even though it is not in Bionic libc.

 For the NetBSD support all platforms should work in principle; more test targets will be added soon, currently tests being run on x86 and amd64, an ARM test target will be added.
+The port currently targets NetBSD 6, although some NetBSD current (7) differences are there too.

 FreeBSD support is currently for FreeBSD 9 and 10, and only tested on amd64.
 Other architectures should work, but are currently untested.

-OpenBSD support is tested under 5.4 and 5.5.
+OpenBSD support is tested under 5.4 and 5.5, on amd64.
+Other architectures should work, but are currently untested.

 OSX support is currently tested only on amd64, and on a recent release (currently testing on Mountain Lion).
-It should work on other recent releases, and should work on ARM, ie iOS, although some tweaks.
+It should work on other recent releases, and should work on ARM, ie iOS, although some tweaks might be necessary.
+As I do not have a suitable test machine for OSX support, testing is intermittent and there may be regressions.

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
 If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).